-Royal Family Tree: This Chart Explains It All | Reader’s Digest
+The Entire Royal Family Tree, Explained in One Easy Chart

 Edward, the Earl of Wessex, is married to Sophie, the Countess of Wessex.
 Their son James has the title Viscount Severn and their daughter is Lady Louise Windsor.

-Princess Royal is the title given to a British monarch’s eldest daughter, but her husband receives no royal title.
+Princess Royal is a title given to a British monarch’s eldest daughter, but her husband receives no royal title.
 Princess Anne is currently married to Vice-Admiral Timothy Laurence.

-Sadly, even though the Queen considers her corgis as family, the pups are not included in the family tree.
-Tatiana Ayazo/Rd.com
+These powerful individuals have captured the world with their sophistication and grace, but that doesn’t mean they have evaded the spotlight of some juicy rumors.
+These are the 18 craziest conspiracy theories about the royal family.